RyandracusCodesGames/vsasm/README.md

 ## About
-vsasm is a custom MIPS assembler that fully implements the MIPS I and II ISA's with a primary focus on bare metal homebrew and reverse engineering development for the original Sony PlayStation and PlayStation Portable, but vsasm is capable of assembling source code for any 32-bit little endian MIPS processor.
+vsasm is a custom MIPS assembler that fully implements the MIPS I and II ISA's with a primary focus on bare metal homebrew and reverse engineering development for the original Sony PlayStation and PlayStation Portable, but vsasm is capable of assembling source code for any 32-bit little-endian MIPS processor.

 ## Features
 * Outputs ELF(Executable and Linkable Format) binary object files compatible with the Mipsel GCC toolchain, allowing direct linkage with C/C++ code in modern PSX/PSP development.